-In order to control the industry’s supply chain, in March 2013, BGI’s subsidiary company, Beta Acquisition Corporation, acquired Complete Genomics (CG), a U.S. genetic sequencing technology company for $117.6 million.
-The acquisition was successful after Illumina withdrew from the bidding process due to allegations of monopoly by BGI.
-This would later provide the means for BGI to build its own gene sequencer.
+To further built its presence in the supply chain, in March 2013, BGI’s subsidiary company, Beta Acquisition Corporation, acquired Complete Genomics (CG), a U.S. genetic sequencing technology company for $117.6 million.
+The acquisition was successful after Illumina withdrew from the bidding process due to allegations by BGI that the firm was monopolizing the market.
+BGI’s acquisition would later provide the means for the company to build its own gene sequencer.

 In 2016, BGI spun off one of its subsidiaries, MGI, a sequencer developer.
 MGI had begun working to reduce its gene sequencing costs to compete with Illumina and Thermo Fisher Scientific, two of BGI’s largest competitors.
 Then in 2018, Ye, now BGI’s CEO, announced their sequencing costs per genome were the lowest in the industry.
 This was accomplished, he said, by reducing consumable costs and developing their own sequencing platform.

 Not everyone was pleased with BGI’s acquisition of CG.
 In an article published by the San Jose Mercury News before the acquisition, two members of the USCC, Michael Wessel and Larry Wortzel, said, “The transaction raises very serious national security issues.”
-They were referring to how advances in genomic technology could allow bioweapons to target specific populations, groups, or even individuals.
+They were referring to how advances in genomic technology could lead to the development of bioweapons to target specific populations, groups, or even individuals.

-BGI’s step three computation and analysis of big data is done in collaboration with Huawei Cloud, which has close relations with the CCP military.
+BGI’s step three computation and analysis of big data is done in collaboration with Huawei Cloud, which has close ties to the CCP military.
 BGI also uses high-speed computers from the state-owned company Sugon.
 Sugon is deeply involved in the CCP’s public security surveillance system and in June of 2019, was placed on the U.S. Export Control Entity List.